 What New Hampshire’s Top Employers Expect from HR Job Candidates

-To fully understand the status of the human resources field in New Hampshire, including typical job requirements and responsibilities for human resources professionals in management, such as HR directors, recruiters, HR analysts, compensation and benefits specialists, and labor relations representatives, individuals need only look as far as job descriptions from recent job announcements (from a survey of job vacancies taken in May 2015, shown for illustrative purposes only):
+To fully understand the status of the human resources field in New Hampshire, including typical job requirements and responsibilities for human resources professionals in management, such as HR directors, recruiters, HR analysts, compensation and benefits specialists, and labor relations representatives, individuals need only look as far as job descriptions from recent job announcements (shown for illustrative purposes only):

 Contract Technical Recruiter: Arista Networks Inc., Nashua